-2. Creating an audit trail: Accounting documents, data and financial information are often highly confidential.
+Creating an audit trail: Accounting documents, data and financial information are often highly confidential.
 It’s important to see who accessed accounting documents.
 That’s especially true for publicly traded companies.
-To comply with the Sarbanes-Oxley Act, companies need a highly detailed audit trail that’s only possible through document management.
-An electronic audit trail put safeguards in place that protect your company and employees.
-It ensures that you have a reliable history of who is accessing, printing or editing your financial records, helping to determine responsibility in the event of a fraud allegation or other confidentiality issue.
+To comply with the Sarbanes-Oxley Act, companies need a highly detailed audit trail that’s only possible to create with document management.
+An electronic audit trail put safeguards in place that protect your company from making time-consuming corrections proposed by the auditor.
+It ensures that you have a reliable history of who is accessing, printing or editing your financial records, helping to determine responsibility in the event of fraud or other confidentiality issues.

-According to Christin Bergerud at the Project Management Institute, many organizations still use spreadsheet software to keep track of the disparate data pulled from ERP and line-of business software.
-When dealing with complex data, she recommends using a software solution with rigorous security standards, version control and robust integration capabilities.
-“Reliance on many disconnected files is often not the ideal manner to report and analyze cost performance data. ...
-They [accounting departments] find that a great deal of their job entails reconciling and ensuring that recorded data is accurate.
-Capital planners or cost analysts of a project should be creating scenarios, and planning and analyzing the data of a project, not counting costs,” Bergerud says.
-A document management solution that is integrated with your technology infrastructure makes detailed cost analysis much easier and more accurate.
+Many companies still use spreadsheet software to keep track of the disconnected data pulled from ERPs and other business software which is not an ideal way to report on and analyze costs.
+When dealing with complex data, using a software solution with rigorous security standards, version control and robust integration capabilities goes a long way in terms of ensuring that recorded data is accurate.
+Accounting teams should be creating scenarios, and planning and analyzing the data of a project, not focusing on the mechanics of reconciling data and checking it for accuracy.
+A document management solution that is integrated with your technology infrastructure makes detailed cost analysis much easier and more reliable.

-5. Delivering more accurate budget planning: When your company puts together a budget, you may need to access to information that goes deeper than reviewing your financial statements to accurately plan capital and operational costs.
+More fact-based budget planning: When your company puts together a budget, you need to access to information that goes deeper than reviewing your financial statements to plan for future capital and operational costs.
 Financial statements show what you spent in a certain year.
-If you want to know what’s behind a number, you’d need to analyze related documents.
-This increased transparency enables department managers and your executive team to assess whether spending patterns for the previous year will be the similar for the coming year and plan smarter about whether to retain or change services.
+If you want to know what’s behind a number, you need to analyze related documents as well.
+This increased transparency will enable your department managers and executive team to assess whether spending patterns for the previous year will be similar for the coming year and to plan smarter about whether to retain or change services.

 Editor's note: This post has been updated for accuracy.